 Visual 8: Tropical Weather Outlook - Text 2

 This text highlighted in yellow on this example shows additional information that can be included in the Outlook.
-This includes information such as when a reconnaissance aircraft may be providing forecasters with additional information about the system.
+Information such as when a reconnaissance aircraft may be providing forecasters with additional information about the system.